adlnet/xAPI-Spec/xAPI.md

 * MAY be used to describe a cluster of people where there is no ready identifier for this cluster, e.g. an ad hoc team;
 * MUST include a 'member' property listing constituent Agents;
-* MUST NOT contain Group objects in the 'member' property.
+* MUST NOT contain Group objects in the 'member' property;
-* MUST NOT include any inverse functional identifiers
+* MUST NOT include any inverse functional identifiers.

 The table below lists all properties of an anonymous Group.